 Iconic Gold Cup Winners at Cheltenham

-The Gold Cup, the toughest of chases, being a gruelling 3 miles, 2½ furlongs with an uphill finish is one of the most exciting races of the Cheltenham Festival schedule.
+The Cheltenham Gold Cup is the toughest of chases, being a gruelling 3 miles, 2½ furlongs with an uphill finish and is one of the most exciting races of the Cheltenham Festival schedule.
 No horse can rest until they’ve crossed the winning post and so those who do, and more than once at that, really are some of the greatest in the equestrian world.

 Golden Miller (1927-1957)